-Dear

 In line with the College's Student Discipline and Progress Policy (available on request), I am writing to inform you that a Stage 3 meeting has been arranged with the Assistant Principal to discuss the following concerns about your behaviour/progress (delete as applicable):

-(insert) e.g. Attendance below 90%; allegation of misconduct etc.
+(!
+Attendence h a l a 000/ . of misconduct etc. (Insert) e.d.
+Attendance Delow 90%: allegation of misconduct etc. ( / anoganon

 It is essential you attend this meeting, as possible outcomes include a Final Written Warning, or Exclusion from the college.
 Failure to attend will be considered a further cause for concern, and the meeting may be held in your absence.

 If you are age 16-18, your parent/guardian will be invited to attend.

 Please report to:

-Date:

-Time:

 Room: